 - A Quality Income Trust is a legal arrangement that can help seniors become or remain eligible for Medicaid.

-- As of August 1st, people who receive Medicaid long-term care services and have an income higher than the Medicaid limit will be required to deposit excess income into a QIT to keep their Medicaid coverage.
+- As of August 1, 2016, people who receive Medicaid long-term care services and have an income higher than the Medicaid limit are required to deposit excess income into a QIT to keep their Medicaid coverage.

 - The QIT applies to seniors enrolled in Ohio’s Medicaid waiver programs.
 This includes PASSPORT, the Assisted Living Waiver program, Ohio Home Care Waiver and MyCare Ohio.